๐Ÿ“ SAT

 What Is a Good ACT Score for College Admissions in 2026?

-The question I get most often after a student gets their ACT results isn’t “how do I improve?”
-It’s “is this good enough?”
-And the honest answer is always the same: it depends entirely on where you’re applying.
+The question I get most often after a student gets their ACT results is not “how do I improve?”
+It is “is this good enough?”
+The honest answer is always the same: it depends entirely on where you are applying.
 A 28 is excellent for many schools and below the typical range at others.
-Here’s how to make sense of the numbers and set a target that actually means something for your list.
+This guide walks through how to make sense of the numbers and set a target tied to your specific college list.

 How the ACT Is Scored